asterisk/documentation/docs/Development/Asterisk-Bug-Bounties.md

 It is the case that some corporate users of Asterisk will pay you hard cash for your work on developing patches and bug fixes.
 Often, there are reasons that a firm can't or won't fix/patch Asterisk internally, and wants to outsource that work to the larger Asterisk community.
 The Asterisk community wins whenever a bounty bug is resolved because everyone benefits from that work.
 The company sponsoring the bounty wins, because their specific problem is fixed.
 And, of course, the programmer wins because they're paid.

-!!! warning
+/// warning
-    Bounty arrangements are made between the sponsor and the programmer, and are NOT via Digium or any other third-party middleman.
+Bounty arrangements are made between the sponsor and the programmer, and are *not* via Sangoma or any other third-party middleman.
 Payment terms, guarantees, etc. etc. are the problem of the two parties (programmer and bounty sponsor) and the bugtracker simply permits an open forum for discussion of the problems and for the bounty.

-[//]: # (end-warning)
+///

 ### But what about ... ?

-If the author has signed a contributor license agreement, and the patch is in the bugtracker, it's considered fair game to be included in the version of Asterisk that Digium maintains.
+If the author has signed a contributor license agreement, and the patch is in the bugtracker, it's considered fair game to be included in the version of Asterisk that Sangoma maintains.
 These patches follow the same licensing rules as everything else for Asterisk that is submitted to the bug tracker.

 If there are multiple resolutions to a bounty, it is the sponsor's sole discretion to award the payment or not.
 All bug reports that are bounty oriented will be public and GPL, and we will actively discourage/delete non-GPL arrangements that are based on bug reports in the open-community bugtracker (i.e.: you will incur the wrath of the bug marshal posse.)